UpendoVentures/OpenContentHelper/README.md

+# Upendo.OpenContentHelper
+> **Upendo.OpenContentHelper** is an installable DNN skin object, created using the Upendo DNN Generator, that dynamically injects `<meta>` and `<link>` tags into the `<head>` of your pages based on structured content from an OpenContent module.
+>
+> ✅ Easily manage SEO metadata, Open Graph tags, canonical URLs, favicons, and more — all through OpenContent
+> 🎯 Automatically scans for a configured OpenContent module on the current page and injects its metadata into the `<head>`
+> 🔒 Includes built-in validation to reject unsafe or malformed data (with throttled logging)
+> 🧠 Perfect for editor-managed sites — no need to modify themes or write custom scripts
+>
+> This is the cleanest way to empower your non-developer users to manage metadata in a structured, secure, and scalable way across your DNN website.

+---

 Hello, fellow DNN'er!

 This solution was built using the [Upendo DNN Generator](https://github.com/UpendoVentures/generator-upendodnn#readme).
 Anything you need to know about using this tool can be found there.